Tailor81/BHC_Submission/README.md

 Run the application:
 flutter run

-Or install and run the apk on your android device.
+Or install and run the apk which can be found on the apk folder.
+The current application currently runs on android only